Toledo Zoo & Aquarium: Tower Ridge

 Located in Africa!, Tower Ridge allows guests of the zoo, to hand feed the herd of giraffes.

 Wild about Art

 This summer event is an annual art show available to all zoo guests featuring local and regional artists.
-The preview to this even featured 115 guests in 2015 and the fundraiser brought $15,000 for the Toledo Zoo & Aquarium.
+The preview to this event featured 115 guests in 2015 and the fundraiser brought $15,000 for the Toledo Zoo & Aquarium.

 Wine Tasting

-Held in the spring, the annual wine tasting event allows guests to enjoy various wine samples along with live music.
+Held in the spring, the annual wine-tasting event allows guests to enjoy various wine samples along with live music.

 Zoo Brew

-Zoo Brew is an adults only event, held in the fall, that highlights samples from local Toledo breweries.
+Zoo Brew is an adults-only event, held in the fall, that highlights samples from local Toledo breweries.

 ZootoDo

 ZootoDo, is one of the most anticipated events held at the Toledo Zoo & Aquarium.
 It is a black tie with tennis shoes affair offering live entertainment, house specialties, and more.
 It is a fundraising event used for conservation during the summer months.
 In 2017, the event had 1800 guests and raised $240,000 towards animal conservation.